12 Industrials Stocks Moving In Tuesday's After-Market Session

 Gainers

+Costamare (NYSE:CMRE) shares moved upwards by 3.72% to $7.65.
+Trading volume for this security closed at 81.3K, accounting for 11.59% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $917.4 million.

+Builders FirstSource (NASDAQ:BLDR) stock rose 2.42% to $34.48.
+At the close, Builders FirstSource's trading volume reached 15.1K shares.
+This is 0.58% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $4.0 billion.

-Broadwind (NASDAQ:BWEN) stock moved upwards by 2.77% to $3.99.
-Today's trading volume for this security ended up closing at 300 shares, which is 0.11 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $66.3 million.
+BIO-key International (NASDAQ:BKYI) stock moved upwards by 2.19% to $0.46.
+Today's trading volume for this security ended up closing at 13.7K shares, which is 0.17 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $9.9 million.

-HeadHunter Group (NASDAQ:HHR) stock increased by 2.12% to $23.6.
-At the close, HeadHunter Group's trading volume reached 262 shares.
-This is 0.16% of its average volume over the last 100 days.
+Griffon (NYSE:GFF) shares increased by 2.14% to $24.0.
+At the close, Griffon's trading volume reached 32.0K shares.
+This is 6.53% of its average volume over the last 100 days.
 The market value of their outstanding shares is at $1.1 billion.

-Gol Intelligent Airlines (NYSE:GOL) shares rose 1.3% to $7.0.
-Today's trading volume for this security ended up closing at 31.6K shares, which is 2.28 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $1.2 billion.

 Losers

-China Ceramics Co (NASDAQ:CCCL) stock declined by 2.92% to $2.33.
-This security traded at a volume of 13.9K shares come close, making up 2.59% of its average volume over the last 100 days.
-The company's market cap stands at $21.2 million.
+Code Chain New Continent (NASDAQ:CCNC) stock fell 2.67% to $1.82.
+Code Chain New Continent's trading volume hit 4.9K shares by close, accounting for 0.94% of its average volume over the last 100 days.
+The company's market cap stands at $51.9 million.

-Professional Diversity (NASDAQ:IPDN) stock declined by 2.65% to $1.1.
-At the close, Professional Diversity's trading volume reached 650 shares.
-This is 0.06% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $12.0 million.
+Performance Shipping (NASDAQ:PSHG) shares declined by 1.95% to $0.52.
+This security traded at a volume of 4.7K shares come close, making up 0.52% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $26.5 million.

 Posted-In: After-Hours Center Movers